provenceee/Sermant-website/docs/en/document/user-guide/sermant-xds.md

 Sermant is a cloud-native, proxyless service mesh based on a Java Agent.
 Microservices run Sermant in the same process, eliminating the need to start additional sidecar containers for network proxying.
 This significantly reduces application performance overhead and call latency between services.

+## Supported Versions and Limitations

+### Version Support

+Istio Versions (Verified Support): 1.6 - 1.23

+xDS Version: v3

+For the compatibility between Kubernetes versions and Istio versions, please refer to the [Istio Version Support](https://istio.io/v1.23/docs/releases/supported-releases/#support-status-of-istio-releases).

+### Limitations

+Sermant is a cloud-native, agentless service mesh based on the Java Agent, and it only supports the Java programming language.

 ### Istio+Sermant Sidecar Proxyless Mode Deployment

 <MyImage src="/docs-img/xds-deploy-en.jpg" />